ScottLogic/blog/_posts/2026-06-30-agile-leadership.md

 ## Trust and Communication

 A crucial facet of this, in both military and civilian contexts, is trust.
 Leaders must trust their people — not blindly, but by setting out the intent and facilitating the mission, empowering them to make decisions and ask questions as needed.
-Followers, in turn, need confidence that their leaders are setting the right direction and that they will be given the freedom to make decisions and make mistakes without blame.
+Followers, in turn, need confidence that their leaders are setting the right direction and that they will be given the freedom to make decisions and inevitably mistakes without blame.
 At a peer-to-peer level, team members must also trust each other to get the job done and to work in the best interests of the team.
 This deep and multi-layered application of trust can be challenging to build but is essential to a Mission Command style of leadership and also to an agile team.

 ![detail scale]({{site.baseurl}}/dogle/assets/agile-leadership/team2.jpg)